 The DJIA initially had 12 components that were predominantly industrial companies which is why it is called the “Industrial” Average.
 Most of these were leather, sugar, or steel manufacturing companies.
 Some of the iconic companies that were a part of the DJIA’s first launches were General Electric, American Cotton Oil, American Tobacco, American Sugar, Distilling & Cattle Feeding, National Lead, North American, Chicago Gas, Laclede Gas, Tennessee Coal, and Iron, US Leather, and US Rubber.44 Amongst them, General Electric continued to be on the Dow Jones for the longest time.

 The decade of the 1920s was known as the Roaring 20s.46 After World War I in 1918, there was an era of mass consumerism as companies launched innovative products one after the other.
 The Americans flocked to the stock market, and this kickstarted a bout of severe speculative investment.
 What followed was a short phase of deflationary recession.
-Since the period was short, between January 1920-July 1921 was also known as the Forgotten Depression.
-The stocks plunged sharply, and the climate was not conducive for businesses to thrive.
+Since the period was short, January 1920 to July 1921 was known as the Forgotten Depression.
+The stocks plunged sharply, and the climate was not conducive to thriving businesses.

 The S&P 500 is globally recognized as one of the most potent benchmarks for the US stock market.
 The formative version of the S&P 500 index was created in 1923 by Standard Statistics Company.47 48The company began rating mortgage bonds and introduced several indices, including 233 companies spanning over 26 industries computed weekly.
 By 1926, it developed a 90-stock index which was based on daily computation.